Can You Sell A House With Foundation Problems?

 You also want to look into the possibility of government-backed loans that can help the buyer with fixing the foundation and its issues.
 By offering up that information, that helps the buyer feel as though you’re trying to run a fair and honest transaction even if you’re unable to make the fixes yourself.

-Also, consider how you can upsell the foundation fixes.
+Also, consider how you can up sell the foundation fixes.
 Perhaps the buyer would be interested to know that, as part of the foundation work, they’ll be able to completely reimagine the basement and turn it into whatever they want.

-Sell Your Home to an Investor
+Sell Your Home With Foundation Problems to an Investor

 The truth is that even if you do everything said above, it’s very possible you won’t be able to find a buyer on the open market.
 Foundation problems scare off the common homebuyer and it often sounds like more hassle than it’s worth even if you’ve got all the documentation and possibilities laid out.
 Your best bet might be to sell the home to an investor like Nexus Homebuyers who will buy the property as-is, foundation problems and all.